 We have merch!
 On a recent trip to Japan, we learned how Yummy Colours tranlates phonetically in Japanese.

-We keep thinking about how as a design studio we can improve our carbon footprint and some of the sustainable ways of working which we have implemented into our productions earned us the EMA GreenSeal.
-We want to share some of the efforts that we do because they are really very simple and can easily be implemented by anyone who wishes to give some much-needed love to Mother Earth.
+We keep thinking about how as a design studio we can reduce our carbon footprint and some of the sustainable ways of working which we have implemented into our productions earned us the EMA GreenSeal.
+We want to share some of the efforts because they are very simple and can easily be implemented by anyone who wishes to give some much-needed love to Mother Earth.

-All of our catering is vegan - besides being healthy, a plant-based lifestyle is both the most compassionate and also the less polluting choice we can make, (for reference, 56 billion farmed animals are killed every year by humans which do not include fish and other sea creatures).
+All of our catering is vegan - besides being healthy, a plant-based lifestyle is both the most compassionate and also the less polluting choice we can make.
+(56 billion farmed animals are killed every year by humans which do not include fish and other sea creatures).

 No plastic bottles - true story!
-And we still managed to stay hydrated - we have a big Berkey filter on set which purifies tap water and people drinks from either their water bottles or the real glasses which the caterers bring (along with real plates and real cutlery).
+We still managed to stay hydrated.
+We have a big Berkey filter on set which purifies tap water.
+People drinks from either their water bottles or the real glasses which the caterers bring (along with real plates and real cutlery).

 We have a compost bin.
-Food leftovers are offered to the crew to bring home and if there are still bits left behind they get composted.
+Food leftovers are offered to the crew to bring home and we compost the leftovers.

-We collect all of the printouts and bring them back to the office for double-sided printing.
+We collect all of the printouts and reuse them at the office for double-sided printing.

-We ask the beauty department to only use cruelty-free products and email them PETA's list for easy referencing.
+The beauty department only use cruelty-free products (brand from PETA's list for easy referencing)